huntertran/password-generator/README.md

 ![pagespeed result](https://i.imgur.com/sZLubom.png)

-The App was set with `meta` tags properly to be shared on Facebook, Google and Twitter.
+The app was set with `meta` tags properly to be shared on Facebook, Google, and Twitter.
 You can check the `index.html` file to see the tags

 ## License
+<a id="markdown-license" name="license"></a>
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fhuntertran%2Fpassword-generator.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fhuntertran%2Fpassword-generator?ref=badge_large)